noonafter/Onmyoji_Scripts/README.md

 ## Contributing

 Any issue or bug feedback is welcomed.For such issues, please email lichuan0987@qq.com - note that you must read the instructions carefully first.
+More functions will be added to the project, like auto-pumping cards and feed N dog-food.
+Please contact me if you have more ideas about the improvement or suggestion.

 ## Versioning